 Turkey's Erdogan asks Russia's Putin to step aside in Syria

+"We did not go there because we were invited by (Syrian President Bashar al-Assad).
+We went there because we were invited by the people of Syria.
+We don't intend to leave before the people of Syria, 'okay, this is done," Erdogan added.
+As tensions rose, Russia and Turkey have held three rounds of talks, the first two of which did not yield a ceasefire.

+Russia's Foreign Ministry said on Saturday that the two sides agreed in this week's talks to reduce tensions on the ground in Idlib while continuing military action there.
+After the death of its soldiers in a Syrian government airstrike on Thursday, Turkey said it would allow migrants it hosts to freely pass to Europe.

-Erdogan said in Istanbul on Saturday that 18,000 migrants have crossed the border, without immediately providing evidence, adding that the number would rise.
+Erdogan said in Istanbul on Saturday that 18,000 migrants have crossed the border, without immediately providing evidence, adding that the number could rise to 25,000-30,000 on Saturday.
+"We will not close these doors in the coming period and this will continue.
+Why?
+The European Union needs to keep its promises.
+We don't have to take care of this many refugees, to feed them," he said.

+He complained the funds transferred to Turkey from the European Union to support refugees were arriving too slowly and that he had asked German Chancellor Angela Merkel to send the funds directly to the Turkish government.
+Turkey's borders to Europe were closed to migrants under an accord between Turkey and the European Union that halted the 2015-16 migration crisis when more than a million people crossed into Europe on foot.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)